 Yale Stroke Junior: 1-2 blocks.
 Residents work with a team that includes an attending, fellows, residents, APRNs/PAs, and medical students.
 They take primary responsibility for the care of vascular/stroke neurology patients on the inpatient Ward.
 Supervision is by a PGY-3 or PGY-4 resident, fellow and attending.

-Emergency Neurology: 1 block.
+Emergency Neurology/Swing: 1.5 blocks.
 Residents are stationed in the Yale Department of Emergency Medicine.
 They function as neurological consultants on all neurologic cases presenting to the Yale Emergency Department.
 Supervision is by a PGY-4 resident and attending physician.

-Yale Second Consult: ½ - 1 block.
+Yale Consult Junior: 1 block.
 Residents provide consultative services to all other departments within the hospital.
 Under supervision of the Yale Senior Consult Resident and an attending, they are responsible for seeing new consults acting as a liaison between the Neurology Department and other services for inpatient care.

 Inpatient Night Float: ½-1 blocks.
 The night float resident covers the Yale inpatient neurology and neurology ICU 6 nights per week.
 Daytime activities such as weekly clinic are canceled.
 The rotation is divided into 2 week blocks.
 Supervision is by a PGY-3 or PGY-4 resident and attending physician.